ophub/amlogic-s9xxx-openwrt/router-config/README.md

    If the progress bar does not respond after the short-circuit, plug in the [ power ] supply after the short-circuit.
    Generally, there is no need to plug in the power supply.
 ```

-After restoring the factory settings, the operation method is the same as when you install openwrt on the Amlogic s9xxx tv box for the first time:
+When the factory reset is completed, the box has been restored to the Android TV system, and other operations to install the OpenWrt system are the same as the requirements when you installed the system for the first time before, just do it again.

-- Make an openwrt mirrored usb hard disk and insert it into the USB port of the Amlogic s9xxx tv box.
-Use a paper clip or other objects to press and hold the reset button in the AV hole, plug in the power, wait 5 seconds and then release the reset button, the system will boot from the USB hard disk, enter the openwrt system, enter The installation command can reinstall openwrt.

 ### 10.9 If you can’t startup after using the Mainline u-boot